-He can speak with us anytime.
+He can speak to us anytime.
 We can always pray to him.
 He never abandons us.
-We are always in his presence.
+We can always turn to him.
 He inherently loves us by nature.
 We love him in return, by volition.

 God answers many of our prayers as we wish, in time.
 He accommodates our preferences when they fit within the bounds of his plans and precepts.

 Subject to his righteousness, God directs our steps along the paths we choose as we attempt to achieve the personal goals we set.

-Occasionally, God delivers special reassurances at our behest to bolster our certainty.
+Occasionally, God delivers special assurances at our behest to bolster our certainty.
 Sometimes he even changes the details of his plans in response to our pleas.

 We are not his peers.
 He is our sovereign.
 He is not subject to our will.
-We are subject to his.
+We are subject to his will.
 We are in no position to require him to make concessions, or grant exceptions, for us.